computebender/benmunrome-articles/benmunrome-cicd-docker/benmunrome-cicd-docker.md

 The latest [docker-compose.yml](https://github.com/computebender/benmunrome/blob/main/docker-compose.yml) is available on GitHub.

-The latest version of the application is referencved from the GitHub Container Registry and the latest version of Caddy is used.
-The configuration for the Caddy service also exposes ports for incoming requests.
-Caddy proxies incoming requests on port 80/443 over the Docker network to the server running in the app service.

-# Automating It!
+## Automating It!

-While this configuration certainly makes it easier to deploy, I'm lazy and want it to happen automatically.
-For this I used GitHub Actions.
-GitHub Actions are yaml files that contain the workflow required to build, publish, and deploy an application.
-Triggers can also be defined that start the workflow automatically on different actions within GitHub, in this case on any merge to the `main` branch.
+I'm all about making things easy, so I used GitHub Actions for automation.
+These are YAML files that lay out the steps to build, publish, and deploy the app.
+They're triggered by any merges to the main branch.
+The actions check out the latest code, build and publish a Docker image, and then update the services on the Digital Ocean Droplet with the newest versions.

 ```yaml
 name: Build and Deploy